Biltmore Homespun: From Raw Wool to Finished Fabric

 Old-fashioned pole dying in large cypress vats.

-After dyeing, the wool was fed through another picker machine for further refinement.
-This machine uses rotating spiked rollers or teeth to pull apart clumped fibers, opening them up and loosening the wool.
+After dyeing, the wool was fed through another type of picker for further refinement.
+This machine utilizes rotating spiked rollers or teeth to separate clumped fibers, thereby opening them up and loosening the wool.
 This step helps further clean the fibers and prepares them for carding (the process of separating and aligning the wool for spinning).

 One of the picker machines at Biltmore Industries.